seanpmaxwell/express-jsonwebtoken-demo/README.md

 ## About

 CRUD app to demonstrate authentication using ExpressJS, Jsonwebtoken, and Bcrypt.
+Also contains examples of how to work with authentication for secure routes in Supertest.